 Reduced Down-Time: Keeping component spares on-hand can virtually eliminate down-time.
 A traditional control can only be debugged in the cabinet while the machine is down and the factory processes stopped.
 An Integrated Motor or simple “Y” cable can be swapped out immediately.
 The faulty component can be debugged, or simply sent back to the manufacturer for analysis and repair – while the machine continues to produce.

 Increased Reliability: The fewer components a machine has, the more reliable it is.
 Also, an Integrated Servo based machine design has considerably less wiring, and wiring is the chief source of failure in most machines.

 Increased Versatility: A cabinet-based, separate control approach makes machine design change or expansion extremely problematic.
-Adding additional axes of separate drives, for example, can be difficult where cabinet space is limited, whereas adding additional Integrated Servos is trivial, and with the additional axes, come additional I/O points and additional processing power, automatically.
+Adding additional axes of separate drives, for example, can be difficult where cabinet space is limited, whereas adding additional Integrated Servos is trivial.
+With the additional axes come additional I/O points and additional processing power, automatically.